ilhaniskurt/proj201/README.md

   * Execute the python script run.py by "python run.py

 ## __Modifications:__
+  * Change the html file in "files/" with the catalog you want to work with.
+(Do not forget to name it "catalog.html".
+You can change the default names and directory from the environment variables inside "parser.py")
   * Change the variable inside the displayDicts inside the "scripts/root.py" with the below variables to change the output of the file
     * catalog_dict # Catalog without any alterations
     * catalog_dict2 # Catalog with looping prerequisites removed